HarperDB/documentation/docs/administration/cloning.md

 #### Command line variables

 * `--HDB_LEADER_URL` - The URL of the leader node's operation API (usually port 9925).
-* `--HDB_LEADER_CLUSTERING_HOST` - The leader clustering host.
-This value will be added to the clustering routes on the clone node.
 * `--HDB_LEADER_USERNAME` - The leader node admin username.
 * `--HDB_LEADER_PASSWORD` - The leader node admin password.
+* `--HDB_LEADER_CLUSTERING_HOST` - _(optional)_ The leader clustering host.
+This value will be added to the clustering routes on the clone node.
+If this value is not set, replication will not be setup between the leader and clone.

 For example:
 ```